dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

 #### The type checker

 We can now write a _type checker_ for the terms above.
 In our case, a type checker will take a term, and decide wether it has a type or not, and return it if it's the former.
 We will not dive into error reporting in this blog post.
-First, because a term might or might not have a type, so we need a `Option<A>` type like this;
+First, because a term may or may not have a type, we want an `Option<A>` type like this:

 {% highlight javascript %}
 datatype Option<A> = Some(value: A) | None
 {% endhighlight %}

-Now we can define a function to compute the possible type of a term.
+Now we can define a function that computes the type of a term, if it has one.
-For example, for a conditional term, the condition has to be a boolean, while we only require the "then" and "else" part to have the same, defined type.
+For example, in a conditional term, the condition has to be a boolean, while we only require the "then" and "else" part to have the same, defined type.
 In general, computing types is a task linear in the size of the code, whereas evaluating the code could have any complexity.
-This is why type checking can be so useful to prevent silly mistakes, very quickly.
+This is why type checking is an efficient way of preventing obvious mistakes.

 {% highlight javascript %}
 function GetType(term: Term): Option<Type> {